 Want to bring your class to Snug Harbor?
 Interested in Snug Harbor Education bringing an exciting workshop to your classroom?
 Fill out this form to reserve a date.

-Snug Harbor offers several 90-minute outdoor tour varieties: New York Chinese Scholar’s Garden, Historical Buildings, Wetlands, Pastoral Grounds and Gardens, Heritage Farm, and NYC Compost Project.
+Snug Harbor offers the following 90-minute outdoor programs: New York Chinese Scholar’s Garden, Historical Buildings, Wetlands, Pastoral Grounds and Gardens, Heritage Farm, and NYC Compost Project.

 Please let us know how our resources can support your curriculum.

-– Classes are encouraged to bring lunch, but please bring trash bags.
+– Classes are encouraged to bring lunch.
 Tours do not break for lunch.

 – Every visit to Snug Harbor is an outdoor experience.
 Please dress accordingly!
 Cancellations are subject to a $50 fee.